Elizabeth Holmes enters Texas prison to begin 11-year sentence for notorious blood-testing hoax - KESQ

 ____________

-AP Technology Writer Michael Liedtke is in San Francisco.
+Liedtke reported from San Francisco.
 AP U.S. Law Enforcement News Editor Mike Balsamo and AP Business Writer Wyatte Grantham-Philips contributed to this report.